Imtiyaj5791/DevOps-Journey/Important/AWS.md

 Routes traffic based on the user's geographic location or country.

----

-# 51 What is Elastic Load Balancer (ELB)?

-Elastic Load Balancer is an AWS service which automatically distributes incoming traffic across multiple EC2 instances.
-It helps improve high availability and fault tolerance of the application.

----

 # 52 Why do we need ELB?
 Why can't we directly access the EC2 instance?